ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 ## Annotation Status

-The following tables show the annotation status for each Daphnia species.
+The following tables show the annotation status for each Daphnia species that has been annotated, is currently being annotated, or is in the server job queue.
 Also included are the run times for the completed annotations.

-### EGAPx - NCBI Data
+### EGAPx v0.1 - NCBI Data

-These annotations are being completed using the SRA data assocaited with each of the NCBI genome assemblys.
-This will allows us to compare the annotations of EGAPx with the NCBI annotations.
+These annotations are being completed using the SRA data assocaited with each of the NCBI genome assemblies.
+This will allow us to compare the annotations produced by EGAPx with the NCBI annotations.

+The KAP4 and KAP106 annotations had to be re-started (possible since EGAPx uses Nextflow), which may have affected their analysis run times.

 | Species | Status | Time |
 | --- | --- | --- |